xtay2/Pseudocode-Installer/README.md

 - Download the archive "pseudocode-win-installer.zip".
 - Unzip it anywhere.
 - Start the file "Installer.bat".
   - "pseudocode" should now get added to the system path.
+  - If you dont have the current version of java, the installer asks you to update.
   - All installed files, including the source-libraries are stored in "C:\Program Files\Pseudocode".
   - Any previous content in "C:\Program Files\Pseudocode" gets completely deleted.
 Proceed with caution.

 ### Using Pseudocode
 - If you want to create a Pseudocode-project, it has to contain one file called "Main.pc".